 O Passado e o Presente3 The title of the third film by Oliveira.

-The above-mentioned objections are questionable if not borderline risible, for anyone who has Straub/Huillet or Manoel de Oliveira as favourite directors.
+The above-mentioned objections are questionable, if not borderline risible, for anyone who has Straub/Huillet or Manoel de Oliveira as favourite directors.
 The notion that films would have to be “Heartfelt and sprawling” is a rather jejune view of cinema, and who decides what constitutes emotional involvement?
-A closer look at Todos os Mortos, reveals references to both Straub and Oliveira.
+A closer look at Todos os Mortos reveals references to both Straub and Oliveira.
 The casting of Leonor Silveira is hardly a coincidence.
 The exquisite cinematography of Hélène Louvart wouldn’t be out of place in a film by the Portuguese master4 Louvart is one of the brightest talents today.
 Not least her ability to vary her style.
 At the same Berlinale, Eliza Hittman’s Never Rarely Sometimes Always was shown with very different lensing.

 The cinematic references are meant to illustrate what kind of work the directors intended to make.
 Bemoaning the fact that it doesn’t look like Invisible Life (A Vida Invisível 2019) (incidentally, also shot by Louvart), instead of aiming to understand why the films are different, makes it virtually impossible to appreciate it.
 Dutra and Gotardo aim to paint a picture of the changes in Brazil during the turn of the century while alluding to contemporary society as well on multiple levels.
 When Maria says to Iná that her songs invoke demons, she answers that they are rather forces that open paths towards more light.
-It’s not the last time in the film when light functions as a signifier of change.
+It’s not the last time in the film that light functions as a signifier of change.

 Music plays a pivotal role in the film.
 Ana plays the piano and mainly plays European music.
 The former slave family and their friends, on the other hand, perform music from Angola and other parts of Africa.
-(I will refrain from comparisons to Oliveira’s Non (1990) Original music was composed by Salloma Salomao who also served as an adviser on the film.
+(I will refrain from comparisons to Oliveira’s Non (1990).
+Original music was composed by Salloma Salomao, who also served as an adviser on the film.
 He served up numerous interesting points during the press conference at Berlinale.
-Todos os Mortos is a challenging work in many regards and all threads might not necessarily come together for every spectator, this one included.
-It postulates intriguing questions but all the answers might not be obvious before the next festival film commences.
+Todos os Mortos is a challenging work in many regards, and all threads might not necessarily come together for every spectator, this one included.
+It postulates intriguing questions, but all the answers might not be obvious before the next festival film commences.

-Todos os Mortos might have had bigger chances of finding understanding critics, had it been screened in the Encounters section or Forum, instead of the competition, since it would have come with different expectations.
+Todos os Mortos might have had bigger chances of finding understanding critics had it been screened in the Encounters section or Forum instead of the competition since it would have come with different expectations.
 In any case, It is a stimulating work from a country that’s been prominently displayed in festivals during recent years.
 Bacurau is only one example.
 Dutra’s and Gotardo’s film is highly recommended for anyone interested in demanding and rewarding cinema.